 Poor Herringbone Layout Planning

-- Dry lay several rows.
+✔ Dry lay several rows

-- Check layout symmetry before installation.
+✔ Check layout symmetry

 Incorrect Chevron Alignment